 Please Note: The survivors featured on this page have gone through significant healing and have been restored to wholeness through Jesus, Mending the Soul, years of counseling and therapy, while working with a trauma-informed trained mentor.
 No longer held captive to shame or fear, they now live a healthy and successful life.
 They are also now giving back by publicly sharing their story of how God is using their painful past to offer hope to other survivors and to encourage the body of Christ to become properly trained and equipped to support survivors through their healing journey.
 We dearly love these ladies and thank them for bravely sharing their story and are so excited for their future!
 We hope their stories will inspire you to get educated and trained, then get involved to make a difference!

 Trained Mentors Making a Difference!

 Andrea holds a special place in our hearts because her rescue was the very reason Darlene started a mentoring ministry in 2013.
 We're very proud of how far Andrea has come - full circle in her healing journey and is now an advocate and speaker for anti-trafficking efforts.

 Andrea’s story is unique because she grew up in a Christian home and is a college graduate, but her story is typical of how girls looking for love and attention get lured into the life of sex-trafficking.
-After finally leaving that lifestyle, she was connected to trained Christian mentors who have walked alongside helping her through an incredible healing journey.
+After finally leaving that lifestyle, she was connected to trained Christian mentors who have walked alongside her through an incredible healing journey.
 She has taken her healing process serious by going through multiple healing curriculums, trauma informed counseling, and neurofeedback therapy which she attributes to the relief from anxiety and PTSD.
 She says having a mentor has played a critical role in her healing journey.

 Andrea currently spends her days working as an Associate for a financial company.
 Her evenings are spent with friends, taco nights with family, and her beloved dog Patches.
 Her deep passion is for spreading awareness of sex trafficking with the hope that no one will ever have to endure what she has as a survivor.